Antonio Costa's Socialists ahead in Portuguese election | DW | 06.10.2019

 Exit polls indicate Portugal's incumbent Socialist Party has collected the most votes in a general election.
 Prime Minister Antonio Costa's chances in the election were boosted by the country's growing economy.

 Prime Minister Antonio Costa's Socialists appeared set to come out on top of parliamentary elections held Sunday in Portugal.
-However, preliminary exit polls showed his party falling short of an outright majority, meaning Costa will need to build a coalition government.
+Preliminary exit polls showed his party expanded its number of mandates in the 230-seat parliament but fell short of winning an outright majority, meaning Costa will need to build a coalition government.

 "The main question is whether we'll have our hands tied," Costa said ahead of the poll at a campaign rally on Friday.
 "We need to have the strength to guarantee four years of stability and not be a short-term government."
 A regular government term lasts four years.